 What is a Certified Hand Therapist?

 A Certified Hand Therapist is a Hand Therapist who has attained the Certified Hand Therapist (CHT) credential.
 The CHT accreditation is the internationally recognised credential and benchmark for excellence in Hand Therapy and upper limb rehabilitation.
 It is awarded by the Hand Therapy Certification Commission (HTCC) following a minimum of 4,000 hours of Hand Therapy clinical practice and a rigorous independent examination must be passed.
 The credential must be renewed every five years.
 There are relatively few Certified Hand Therapists practising in the UK.
+Ms Michelle Razo CHT is the first and only Certified Hand Therapist based in Belfast.
 Read our full guide on what a Certified Hand Therapist is and why it matters.

 Summary